adab1ts/email-delivery-faas/README.md

 # Rename the configuration file
 $ mv config.json.sample config.json

-# Fill the config file with your data
+# Fill the config file with your data.
-# Watch https://www.youtube.com/watch?v=JJ44WA_eV8E for more info
+# Read https://developers.google.com/gmail/api/quickstart/nodejs to know how to get the required data.
 $ vi config.json
 ```